Disclaimer: Star Trek is the property of

 Even knowing that most

-to him in private, I promise.
-But I do have another question -- you mentioned
+speak to him in private, I promise.
+But I do have another question -- you

 Before she could finish the

-our connecting shuttle is here.
+shuttle is here.
 Are you prepared to disembark?
-It is ready to
+It is ready to leave

 She rose and made her way